Overview

 Antibiotics help cure the infection.
 However, you must complete the treatment as advised by your doctor and not have sex for 7 days after completing treatment to prevent a recurrence.

-Throat gonorrhea is commonly confused with a sore throat or strep throat.
+Throat gonorrhea is commonly mistaken for a sore throat or strep throat.
 It can present with pain in the throat, pain while swallowing, redness at the back of your throat or enlarged/inflamed tonsil.
-Therefore, it is essential to get a throat swab done to diagnose the infection.
+Therefore, it is essential to get a throat swab to diagnose the infection.

 There isn’t sufficient evidence that confirms the role of mouth wash in treating oral gonorhea.
-However, using a mouth wash may help colonise the bacteria causing gonorrhea in the throat.
+However, using a mouthwash may help colonize the bacteria causing gonorrhea in the throat.

 There aren’t any exact stats available on how likely is the recurrence of oral gonorrhea.
-However, it is known that recurrence for other types of gonorrhea, such as genital gonorrhea is higher,
+However, the recurrence for other types of gonorrhea, such as genital gonorrhea is higher.